TGM-HIT/typst-diploma-thesis/src/lib.typ

 #let _current_authors = state("thesis-current-authors", ())

 #import utils: chapter-end
-#import glossary: glossary-entry, gls, glspl
+#import glossary: register-glossary, glossary-entry, gls, glspl

 /// The main template function.
 Your document will generally start with ```typ #show: thesis(...)```,
 /// which it already does after initializing the template.
 Although all parameters are named, most